al-c95/IoTWeatherStation/detailed_design.md

 ```
 data: {"temperature": 24.7, "humidity": 63, "timestamp":"20:32:21"}
 ```

-Event Frequency:

-Up to 10 events per second (every 0.1 seconds), but values only truly change when new sensor data arrives.

 ### Daily temperature and precipitation endpoint
 REQ-DX - the UI will be able to retrieve the last n days of minimum and maximum temperature and precipitation from the weather-core service via the following endpoint: